 We only had one day and night in Warsaw, unfortunately.
 I’d love to go back to the city again in the future.

-Having settled in we went to a near by pizza place for dinner and my sister claims it’s the best pizza she’s ever had outside of the Vatican!
+Having settled in we went to a nearby pizza place for dinner and my sister claims it’s the best pizza she’s ever had outside of the Vatican!

 The next morning we went to the Wieliczka salt mine.
 We opted for the tourist route rather than the one the miners would have taken mostly as time was an issue.
-We had so much to see of Krakow and the surronding areas in 3 days.
+We had so much to see of Krakow and the surrounding areas in 3 days.

-The most impressive part of the salt mine were the salt sculptures towards the end of the tourist trail.
+The most impressive part of the salt mine was the salt sculptures towards the end of the tourist trail.
 My sister and I both brought home some bath salts each and some for our mum as well.

 We had dinner in Krakow that evening and both my sister and her boyfriend tried pierogi.
 They’re now fans as well!

 The following morning we visited the town of Oswiecim or Auschwitz as it’s more commonly known.
-We booked a tour guide, she was polish but spoke fluent English and was very knowledgeable and approachable.
-At the end of our tour of Auschwitz 1 she offered to do a tour around Auschwitz 2 for anyone that wanted to join her.
+We booked a tour guide, she was Polish but spoke fluent English and was very knowledgeable and approachable.
+At the end of our tour of Auschwitz 1, she offered to do a tour around Auschwitz 2 for anyone that wanted to join her.
 We did.
-It was a very saddening, eye opening experience.
+It was a very saddening, eye-opening experience.
 There were multiple times I had tears in my eyes walking around hearing stories of what happened in both camps.

 Our last day in Poland was spent exploring the wonderful city of Krakow.
 We went shopping and stumbled upon a lovely chocolate shop, the chocolate sculptures were impressive.
-Artur bought me a chocolate heart lolly pop.
+Artur bought me a chocolate heart lollypop.

 It was a wonderful trip and one I hope I can take again.
-There were so many things we didn’t get chance to see but we made many memories.
+There were so many things we didn’t get a chance to see but we made many memories.